 The Cancer Therapeutics Training (CT2) Program is an NIH-funded training program in cancer therapeutic development.
 This program accepts both PhD, PharmD and MD post-doctoral researchers.

-We accept applications on a rolling basis, but trainees interested in the July 1, 2013, start date should submit their completed applications no later than April 15, 2013.
-For further information, please contact the CT2 program manager, Angela Robles at email@example.com.
+We accept applications on a rolling basis, but trainees interested in the July 1, 2015, start date should contact Angela Robles in January 2015.

 CT2 applicants must be United States citizens, noncitizen nationals or have been lawfully admitted for permanent residence by the time of their appointment.